 Special Educational Needs provision is coordinated by a dedicated SENCO (Special Educational Needs Coordinator) working four days per week.
 The school holds the Inclusion Quality Mark, demonstrating commitment to SEN support.
 Approximately 45 pupils are on the SEN register, receiving additional classroom support, small-group interventions, or specialist assessment.

 Oversubscription and entry difficulty.
 With applications running at 2.73:1, securing a place is competitive.
-Families must live very close to the school gates; in the most recent round, the last distance offered was within a very tight radius.
+Families must live very close to the school gates; in the most recent round, the furthest distance at which a place was offered was within a very tight radius.
 Proximity provides priority but does not guarantee entry.
 Prospective parents should carefully verify their distance from the school before relying on a place here.
 Families in the immediate locality may reasonably expect to secure a place; those further away should list alternative preferences.

 Transition to secondary.
 The school feeds into non-selective secondaries (Highdown School is the nearest) and selective grammar schools (Reading School, Kendrick School).
 Approximately 15 pupils per cohort pursue grammar school entry.
 The school provides 11-plus familiarisation but does not formally prepare pupils for entrance tests.
 Families pursuing grammar school routes typically arrange external tutoring; the school remains supportive but neutral on this decision.